-Home Repair and Maintenance Grades 9-12 1st Semester or 2nd Semester 1 credit Home Repair and Maintenance will provide instruction to students in maintaining residential buildings and homes.
+Home Repair and Maintenance will provide instruction to students in maintaining residential buildings and homes.
 Instruction is provided in the basic maintenance and repair of air conditioning, heating, plumbing, electrical, and other mechanical systems.
 Topics covered will include identifying and using hand and power tools safely; installing and repairing floor coverings, walls, and ceilings; installing and repairing doors, windows, screens, and cabinets; applying finishes to prepared surfaces; and repairing roofs, masonry, plumbing, and electrical systems.